WICG/webpackage/explainer.md

 3. When signed by a raw public key, the signatures enable [signature-based subresource integrity](https://github.com/mikewest/signature-based-sri).

+Signed exchanges can also be sent to a client in three ways:

+1. Using a `Signature` header in a normal HTTP response.
+This way is used for non-origin signatures and to provide an origin-trusted signature to intermediates.
+1. Enveloped into the `application/signed-exchange` content type.
+In this case, the signed exchange has both the logical URL of its embedded request, and the physical URL of the envelope itself.
+1. In an HTTP/2-Pushed exchange.

 We publish [periodic snapshots of this draft](https://tools.ietf.org/html/draft-yasskin-httpbis-origin-signed-exchanges-impl) so that test implementations can interoperate.